Pathway 2: For Architectural Designers and Technicians

-The Pathway 2 assessment process involves two separate sequential stages, these being:
+The Pathway 2 assessment process involves two separate sequential stages.

 Stage 1: Qualifications and Experience Assessment

-To have a Qualifications and Experience Assessment you will need to provide detailed information as to what study you have done and your work experience.
-A panel of experienced architects and academics will review this information and from that determine that:
+To have a Qualifications and Experience Assessment you will need to provide detailed information as to what tertiary study you have done and your work experience.
+A panel of experienced architects and academics will review this information and from that issue a determination.